flutesys/slate/source/index.html.md

 ## What is an Environment?

-An environment is a virtual email account you send from.
+An environment is a virtual email account you send requests from.
 Create environments on your Flute Mail dashboard.

 More precisely, you must configure an environment which tells us which providers to route your email through.
 For example, you might have a "Marketing" email environment,